Codegass/repodigger/README.md

 ## How Build System Detection Works

-RepoDigger can attempt to identify projects using Maven or Gradle, primarily for Java projects.
-This check is **enabled by default for Java projects** and **disabled by default (and not applicable) for other languages**.
+> [!IMPORTANT]
+> RepoDigger's build system detection (Maven/Gradle vs. Ant/Bazel) is primarily designed for **Java projects**.
+>
+> *   It is **enabled by default** for Java projects.
+> *   It is **always disabled** for non-Java languages.

 -   **For Java projects (if not disabled by `--disable-build-system-check`):**
     1. After a repository is cloned, the script traverses its entire directory structure (ignoring `.git`).
     2. It looks for: Maven (`pom.xml`), Gradle (`build.gradle`, `build.gradle.kts`), Ant (`build.xml`), Bazel (`WORKSPACE`, `BUILD`, `BUILD.bazel`).
     3. A repository qualifies if it contains Maven/Gradle build files AND NOT Ant/Bazel files.
-    4. Non-qualifying Java repositories (those with Ant/Bazel, or no recognized Java build system if the check is on) are logged and their cloned directory is removed.
+    4. Non-qualifying Java repositories are logged and their cloned directory is removed.
 -   **For non-Java projects, or if `--disable-build-system-check` is used for Java projects:**
     -   The build system check is skipped.
-All cloned repositories that meet other criteria (stars, language, etc.) are kept.
+All cloned repositories that meet other criteria are kept.

 ## Logging

+> [!TIP]
-Detailed logs are saved to `<download_folder>/<ORG_NAME>-projects/repodigger.log`.
+> Detailed logs are saved to `<download_folder>/<ORG_NAME>-projects/repodigger.log`.
+> Check this file for script progress, warnings, errors, and details about excluded repositories.

 ---